Skip to content

 Multi-Tenant Database Architectures & Isolation Tradeoffs

-Designing database structures for multi-tenant applications requires addressing tenant isolation tradeoffs:
+Designing database structures for multi-tenant applications requires addressing tenant isolation tradeoffs at the schema, database, or network level:

-• Logical Isolation (Shared Database, Shared Schema): Tenant data is stored in the same tables, isolated using a tenant identifier column.
-This provides low database server overhead but requires strict repository-level query validation to prevent cross-tenant data leaks.
+• Logical Isolation (Shared Database, Shared Schema): Tenant data is stored in the same tables, isolated using a indexed `tenant_id` foreign key column.
+This provides low database server overhead and simple global migrations but requires strict repository-level query validation to prevent cross-tenant data leaks.
+To mitigate this risk, I implement Row-Level Security (RLS) policies in PostgreSQL, forcing all database sessions to implicitly filter queries by the authenticated user's `tenant_id` context.

-• Physical Isolation (Database-per-Tenant): Each tenant operates in an independent database.
-This offers total security isolation but requires dynamic routing middleware inside Node.js or PHP frameworks to select connection pools based on request subdomains or authentication headers.
+• Physical Isolation (Database-per-Tenant or Schema-per-Tenant): Each tenant operates in an independent database or schema.
+This offers total security isolation, simplified backups, and custom database settings for enterprise users.
+However, it requires dynamic connection pool routing middleware inside the Node.js API to select and instantiate database pools at runtime based on the incoming request subdomain or authentication headers.

 Subscription & Billing